 Yes, “Sam”, for instance, fears external contaminants such as touching door handles and also coming into contact with the private areas of others, when clothed.
 Additionally, he suffers intense emotional responses when interacting with certain people without contact.
 Sam was on the verge of reaching puberty when he acquired OCD.
 Having to sit in sex-education classes reinforced to him that his body was changing.
 Yet, emotionally he hadn’t reached the stage for grasping the concept of what was involved in the topics discussed (e.g., relationships, birth control, sexually transmitted diseases – STDs).

 How do the two together cause distress?

 Well, let’s say Sam squeezes past someone in a tight area like the school corridor and makes brief contact with that person below the belt.
 What happens afterwards is that Sam immediately becomes distressed and will feel the need to use “safety” behaviours without delay.
 These would be to “de-contaminate” his clothes and to take a lengthy shower to “prevent” becoming infected with a STD.
 In a non-contact situation Sam has intrusive thoughts that tell him if he is infected he could spread the disease simply by interacting with females.
-Other intrusive thoughts can also make a person feel that they might contaminate themselves by touching a “vulnerable” area of their body after first touching another part of his body (or someone else’s body) that he believes is a vulnerable area for potentially transmitting or acquiring the disease.
+Other intrusive thoughts make him feel that he might infect himself (or someone else) by touching one area of his body and then touching another part of his body (or someone else’s body) that he believes is a vulnerable area for potentially transmitting or acquiring the disease.